 How many students get a National Merit Scholarship?

-The National Merit Scholarship Corporation (NMSC) typically designates around 7,500 students as National Merit Scholars.
-These scholars are selected from a pool of Finalists who have demonstrated exceptional academic achievements and met all the requirements of the program.
+Around 7,500 students are named National Merit Scholars every year.
+These students are chosen from a pool of Finalists who have demonstrated exceptional academic achievements and met all the requirements of the program.

 Do colleges care about National Merit Scholars?